 E-Verify may have notified you via Case Alerts that one or more of your employees has an Employment Authorization Document (EAD) that has been revoked by DHS.
-These Case Alerts will no longer be used; instead, you should regularly generate the Status Change Report to identify E-Verify cases created with an EAD that is now revoked.
+EADs that have been revoked will no longer appear in Case Alerts; instead, you should regularly generate the Status Change Report to identify E-Verify cases that may have been created with an EAD that is now revoked.
 To access the report, log in to your E-Verify account and click on the “Reports” tab at the top of the homepage to select the new Status Change Report.
 E-Verify Employer Agents may create this report on behalf of their clients using the E-Verify browser.
+The chart below displays date ranges of EADs that were revoked by DHS with the corresponding date that the data in the Status Change Report was updated.

 Date Employee’s EAD Was Revoked | Date Information Available in E-Verify Status Change Report |